GreenStar Homes Certification Manual Version 4

 Drains under tank water heater in or above living space

-Products that can help – None
+Products that help

 Gutter system draining away from home or well-draining sandy soils